turbot/steampipe-cloud-sdk-go/README.md

+# :warning: DEPRECATED

+The Steampipe Cloud Go SDK has been deprecated as part of our [renaming](https://turbot.com/blog/2023/07/introducing-turbot-guardrails-and-pipes) of Steampipe Cloud to Turbot Pipes.
+Please use the [Turbot Pipes Go SDK](https://github.com/turbot/pipes-sdk-go) instead.

 # Go SDK for Steampipe Cloud [DEPRECATED]

 **This SDK has been deprecated and replaced by https://github.com/turbot/pipes-sdk-go.
 This was part of our [renaming](https://turbot.com/blog/2023/07/introducing-turbot-guardrails-and-pipes) of Steampipe Cloud to Turbot Pipes.**